ComplianceAsCode/content/tests/README.md

   - Package `qemu-guest-agent` installed
   - Package `openscap` version 1.2.15 or higher installed
   - `root` can login via ssh (it is recommended to setup key-based authentication)
-  - `root` can install packages (for RHEL7, it means subscription enabled).
+  - `root` can install packages (for RHEL, it means subscription enabled).
   - `CPE_NAME` is present in `/etc/os-release`.
 Currently, Ubuntu doesn't ship it in the stock image.
 See [this Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/base-files/+bug/1472288).